-Outpatient substance abuse services

-Medicare-covered outpatient substance abuse services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified substance abuse care professional as allowed under applicable state laws.

-\$10 copayment for each Medicare-covered individual session.

-\$5 copayment for each Medicare-covered group session.
+Services that are covered for you What you must pay when you get these services Services provided by an occupational therapist \$20 copayment for each Medicare-covered occupational therapy service.
 Prior Authorization is required.
-Your provider must contact our Plan prior to providing services by contacting the mental health/substance abuse phone number located on the back of your membership card.

-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers
+Your provider must contact our Plan prior to providing services.
+Outpatient substance use disorder services Medicare-covered outpatient substance use disorder services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified substance use disorder care professional as allowed under applicable state laws. \$10 copayment for each Medicare-covered individual session. \$5 copayment for each Medicare-covered group session.
+Prior Authorization is required.
+Your provider must contact our Plan prior to providing services by contacting the mental health/substance use disorder phone number located on the back of your membership card.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers \$0 - \$200 copayment depending on the Medicare-covered service.
 Medicare-covered outpatient surgery services include outpatient surgical procedures furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location.

-The outpatient surgery copayment charged by your Geisinger Gold Plan is determined by the type of procedure, and not by the type of location where the surgical procedure is performed.

-- There is no outpatient surgery copayment applied to very simple outpatient surgical procedures such as the surgical removal or destruction of small skin lesions, small moles, warts, skin tags, and similar procedures and wound closures (stitches) for small cuts and wounds. - All other outpatient surgical procedures have the Plan's full outpatient surgery copayment.
+The outpatient surgery copayment charged by your Geisinger Gold Plan is determined by the type of procedure, and not by the type of location where the surgical procedure is performed. \$0 copayment applies only to Medicare-covered very simple outpatient surgical procedures such as the surgical removal or destruction of small skin lesions, small moles, warts, skin tags, and wound closures (stitches) for small cuts and wounds, • There is no outpatient surgery copayment applied to very simple outpatient surgical procedures such as the surgical removal or destruction of small skin lesions, small moles, warts, skin tags, and similar procedures and wound closures (stitches) for small cuts and wounds. provided in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location.
+All other outpatient surgical procedures have the Plan's full outpatient surgery copayment. \$200 copayment applies to all other Medicare-covered outpatient surgical procedures not listed above that are furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location.